CtrlK

 Progressive Disclosure

-The skill references external files appropriately (reference-manifest.md, research-strategies.md, experience-derivation.md) with clear paths, but the SKILL.md itself is monolithic — all three experience-level flows, all error cases, and all output templates are inline rather than being split into separate reference files.
-The body content that could be externalized (e.g., error handling, output templates) bloats the main file.
+The skill references external files appropriately (reference-manifest.md, research-strategies.md, experience-derivation.md, ensure-config.md) with clear paths, which is good progressive disclosure.
+However, the SKILL.md itself is monolithic — the three experience-level UI flows, the detailed error handling, and the output templates could be externalized.
+No bundle files were provided to verify the referenced paths exist.

 2 / 3